Queen's University of Ireland: Establishment

 In 1845 the Mayor of Limerick applied to have a Queen's College located in the city; however Cork, Galway and Belfast were chosen.

 The colleges were incorporated on 30 December 1845; and on 30 October 1849 they opened for students.
 A Board of Queen's Colleges was created to draw up regulations for the colleges, consisting of the President and Vice-President of each college.

 Academic degrees were conferred by the chancellor and senate of the university with a status similar to those of other universities of the former United Kingdom of Great Britain and Ireland.

-In 1866 the university considered examining and conferring degrees on students other than those of the Queen's colleges, such as the Catholic Carlow College the St. Patricks College Carlow Report was conducted and the college was deemed to meet the suitable, however it was never enacted.
+In 1866 the university considered examining and conferring degrees on students other than those of the Queen's colleges, such as the Catholic Carlow College; the St. Patricks College Carlow Report was conducted, and the college was deemed suitable; however, it was never enacted.

 The Queen's College at Belfast became predominantly Protestant, unlike the colleges at Cork and Galway.

 A number of significant figures in Irish public life participated in the governing senate of the university such as Sir Dominic Corrigan (Vice-Chancellor).
 Naturalist Robert Ball became secretary of Queen's University of Ireland in 1851.
 Thomas Spring Rice, 1st Baron Monteagle of Brandon served on the senate of the university.